manfredsteyer/blog/intro.md

 ## Refactoring

 As AOT compilation does not allow for dynamic references, using ``require`` is not possible.
-However, thanks to the ``angular2-template-loader`` for Webpack which lines-in the templates and styles for components, we can use relative references in JIT mode anyway.
+However, thanks to the ``angular2-template-loader`` for Webpack which lines in the templates and styles for components, we can use relative references in JIT mode anyway.
 In addition to that, the AOT compiler also supports relative paths:

 ```
 @Component({